Goldgolem878/maya-color-tdskeys/README.md

 changed the red color script to instead be default (red) and not custom (red)

+also changed the predefined colors to use maya's predefined colors so multiple can be used

+custom color is still there but you can only have one at a time

 # maya-color-tdskeys
 Simple MEL scripts to quickly color the timeslider key ticks in maya.
 <br><br>